 Year 3 - 6 Marimba Ensembles - These groups play energetic and fun music on tuned percussion instruments.
 No experience is necessary as music and playing technique are taught from the first rehearsal.
-The Year 5 and 6 Marimba Ensembles join the Year 7 Marimba Ensemble and schools from around the Hobart area each year to participate in the spectacular "Marimba Mania" event.
+The Year 5 and 6 Marimba Ensembles join schools from around the Hobart area each year to participate in the spectacular "Marimba Mania" event.

-Year 2 Strings - This group is for Year 2 students who are interested in beginning to play violin or cello.
+Year 2 Strings - This group is for Year 2 students

+who are interested in beginning to play violin or cello.
 Students will receive group tuition from specialist teachers as they start learning to play their instrument, with group performance becoming a focus as skills and techniques are learnt.